Clinical & Educational Psychology Assessments

 Difficulties in learning can occur for a range of reasons and show themselves in a variety of ways.
 For example, a child may seem to understand some things but not others, or quickly forget what they have learned.
 They may struggle to pay attention, follow directions, read, write or remember what they should be doing.

-As clinical psychologists, we have access to a range of tools that enable an assessment of complex ‘thinking’ processes such as attention and memory.
+As clinical psychologists, we have access to a range of tools that enable an assessment of complex ‘thinking’ processes.
 We can also explore whether emotional factors, such as anxiety, are getting in the way of a person engaging with learning.
 A comprehensive assessment can identify what the difficulties are, how they are impacting on a person academically, and what can be done to help.

-When a child or young person is experiencing difficulty with a specific academic skill (e.g., reading, writing, or mathematics) and is struggling to achieve in the same way they can in other areas, they may have a Specific Learning Disorder (SLD).
+When a child or young person is experiencing difficulty with a specific academic skill (e.g., reading, writing, or mathematics) and is struggling to achieve in the same way they can in other areas, they may have a Specific Learning Disorder (SLD) in reading (dyslexia), writing or maths (dyscalculia).
 For example, they could have a great general understanding of ideas discussed in class, but find reading very effortful, struggle to get words down on a page, or find number concepts ‘a mystery’.
 This can be hugely frustrating for the child, and those around them, because it can be hard to understand why a capable learner is having trouble grasping skills that seem to come naturally to others.